Monty/IMDb_xref/README.md

 ### Generate sample data

-Run `./generateXrefData.sh` to download the IMDb data files and generate lists and spreadsheets containing cast members, characters portrayed, alternate titles, and other details from IMDb.
-This takes 40 seconds on my 2014 iMac.
-(*Note: Longer if you have a slow internet connection.*)
+Run `./generateXrefData.sh` to download the IMDb data files and generate lists and spreadsheets containing principal cast members, characters portrayed, alternate titles, and other details from IMDb.
+This takes 40 seconds on my 2014 iMac. (*Note: Longer if you have a slow internet connection.*)

 Re-running `./generateXrefData.sh` doesn't download the IMDb data files again.
 This reduces the run time to 20 seconds.
 It will overwrite any previous files